ahmed-atef-gad/Maze-solver-using-Reinforcement-Learning/README.md

 - `maze_env/`: Contains the maze environment implementation
   - `maze.py`: Defines the maze and reward structure
   - `render.py`: Visualizes the maze and agent
-- `agents/`: Contains the Q-learning agent
+- `agents/`: Contains the reinforcement learning agents
   - `q_learning.py`: Implements the Q-learning algorithm
+  - `policy_gradient.py`: Implements the Policy Gradient algorithm with neural networks
 - `train.py`: Main script for training the agent
 - `evaluate.py`: Script for evaluating the trained agent
 - `visualize.py`: Script for visualizing the Q-table